 How do I get the best UV protection for my eyes?

-With that in mind, pairing great-looking UV-blocking sunglasses and contact lenses together is one key way to maximize the health of your eyes.
+With that in mind, pairing UV contact lenses with a pair of stylish UV-blocking sunglasses are recommended to maximize the health of your eyes.

 Questions?
 Check with your eye doctor and ask if there is a contact lens with UV protection that would be suited for your eye health.